Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 You can implement a 1D IFFT using a 2D IFFT algorithm with higher efficiency overall in cases of larger point size and SSR > 1 regime.
 This requires resources that span AIE and PL.

 Note: To reproduce any of the steps below, begin by cloning [Vitis_Libraries](https://github.com/Xilinx/Vitis_Libraries) and set DSPLIB_ROOT path to point to the `<cloned_repo_path>/dsp`.

+## Prerequisites

+This tutorial relies on both MATLAB and Python for generating input data and post-processing simulation results.

+MATLAB is required to generate the input data vectors used during the build flow (e.g., prior to running make all).
+Python is used to parse simulation outputs and compute throughput metrics (for example, using scripts like throughput.py).

+Before starting the tutorial, please ensure:

+MATLAB is installed and accessible from the terminal (matlab command available in PATH).
+Python (with required packages such as numpy) is installed and accessible from the terminal (python or python3 in PATH).

+If these dependencies are missing, some steps in the build and analysis flow may fail or produce incomplete results.

 ## Channelizer Requirements